 - Representing student affairs both internally within the university and externally

-- Advocating for resources and services towards student mental health support, campus safety, and others
+- Advocating for the expansion of resources and services towards student mental health support, campus safety, and other student support services

-- Address the Graduate financial stress survey by finding solutions to better help the financial & food insecurity graduate and professional students face.
+- Address the Graduate financial stress survey by finding solutions to better help the financial and food insecurity graduate and professional students face.

 Candidates for GPSC Administrative Vice President

 Samuel David Jesse, College of Engineering

 Real talk?
 Our appalling material conditions demand radical action.
 We need a lower cost of attendance, better stipends, guaranteed funding, affordable housing, childcare, crisis services, and health insurance that covers dental and vision.
 The list could go on and on; you know just as well as I do!
 We require an immediate response because we’re struggling to meet our most basic needs of groceries, housing, utility, and medical bills.
 Therefore, it is time that we demand these critical items from the University, as they rely on us to teach classes and conduct research in our assistantships.
 Without us, UA would not get tuition or grant money; it’s imperative that they start acting like it.